fasolens/Scheduler/README.md

   * schedules  (the n:m mapping of experiments to nodes, with id, start and stop time)

 #### Access levels:
-'#' is a placeholder for a node, task, user or scheduling id
+'#' is a placeholder for a node id, task id, user id, iccid or scheduling id

 for everyone: